 New process during the coronavirus pandemic

 We have been processing lost items on a case-by-case basis since our office closed because of the coronavirus pandemic.

 Starting Monday, July 6, we will let you know if we’ve found your lost item.
 At that point, you’ll be able to make an appointment to retrieve it.
 You can only make an appointment if we’ve contacted you first.

 - Follow the steps below to file a claim.

 - After we contact you, you can make an appointment online to pick up your item in person.
 If you need help setting up an appointment, call 511.

 Reporting an item you have lost

 Turning in an item you have found

-Take smaller items, such as wallets, mini tablets or cell phones to the nearest subway station booth agent.
+Take smaller items, such as wallets, tablets or cellphones to the nearest subway station booth agent.
 For security reasons, agents cannot open the booth door.
-Drop off items too large to fit through the booth window at the NYCT Lost and Found office.
-The Lost and Found office is located at 34 St-Penn Station subway station on the central lower mezzanine under 34 St. Items found on a bus should be turned in to the bus operator.
+Call us at 511 to arrange to drop off larger items.
+Items found on a bus should be turned in to the bus operator.

 We appreciate your help reuniting lost items with their owners.